Claims — March 17, 2026

 Community Crossing Grant, 2024-2 — Shades Phase 2

 The Shades Phase 2 project was awarded to Rieth-Riley Construction Company, Inc. at the February 18, 2025 Town Council meeting.
 Signed contracts and supporting award documentation were submitted to INDOT prior to the CCMG deadline to procure funds totaling $770,092.09.
-After several months of delays, NIPSCO's contractor (Meade) started the gas relocation work in early July and finished in early September.
-Based on discussions with Rieth-Riley and Town Staff, it was decided to delay construction until Spring 2026 to avoid paving during winter months.
-CBBEL recently reviewed a change order for the increase in unit costs associated with pushing the project to 2026.
-The pre-construction meeting took place on March 5th.
-Construction is anticipated to start the first week in April.
+After several months of delays, NIPSCO's contractor (Meade) started the gas relocation work in early July and finished up work in early September.
+Construction was delayed until Spring 2026 to avoid paving during winter months.
+CBBEL recently reviewed a change order for the increase in unit costs associated with this delay.
+The pre-construction meeting for this project took place on March 5th.
+Construction is anticipated to start the first week of April.
 This CCMG project must be closed out by June 2026 to stay on track with state funding application deadlines.

 Community Crossing Grant, 2026-1 — Shades BC Subdivision

 An application for funding was submitted for the Shades BC Subdivision, covering 145th Avenue between Morse Street and Colfax Street, as well as portions of Bell Street, Bell Place, Sherman Street, Fairbanks Street, Windsor Street, Hobart Street, Wheeler Street, and 146th Avenue.
 The Town received a letter from INDOT on December 1st stating the project was not selected for funding.
-Follow-up correspondence indicated there were no flaws in the application, but funding was extremely competitive, with over $237M in applications compared to only $100M allocated.
+INDOT follow-up indicated there were no flaws in the application, but funding was extremely competitive, with over $237M in applications compared to only $100M of funding allocated.

-Update: Senate Bill (SB) 179 recently passed both the House and Senate and will provide an additional $75 million for projects in Spring 2026.
-This funding is specifically allocated for communities that did not receive funding during the last call.
+Update: Senate Bill (SB) 179 recently passed both the House and Senate and will provide an additional $75 million for projects in Spring 2026, specifically allocated for communities that did not receive funding during the last call.
 In response, the Shades BC Subdivision Project was recently advertised and bids will be opened on Monday, March 16th.
-Once the lowest responsible bid is known, coordination with INDOT on funding is anticipated, with contract award expected after those discussions.
-Another noteworthy provision of SB179 includes a future requirement that the local unit has adopted a wheel tax in order to receive CCMG funding starting in June 2026.
+Once the lowest responsible bid is known, coordination with INDOT on funding is anticipated, with contract award expected to follow those discussions.
+Note: Another provision of SB179 includes a future requirement that the local unit has adopted a wheel tax in order to receive CCMG funding starting in June 2026.

 INDOT Safety Project Notice of Funding Availability